Soufian13/AI_SEE/Projectscope.md

 ## 2. Objectives

 - **Improve Recommendation Accuracy:** Utilize sentiment analysis to generate more accurate book recommendations tailored to individual user preferences.
-- **Leverage Sentiment Analysis:** Implement advanced sentiment analysis using the HuggingFace BERT model to understand user opinions beyond star ratings.
+- **Leverage Sentiment Analysis:** Implement advanced sentiment analysis using a modified BERT language model  to understand user opinions beyond star ratings (bert-base-multilingual-uncased-sentiment model from NLPTown provided on HuggingFace).
+This modified BERT model (we call it “HuggingFace BERT”) is an open-source tool that has been specifically developed for the purpose of sentiment analysis.
 - **Outperform Traditional Systems:** Achieve a recommendation model with better performance metrics compared to traditional star rating-based systems.

 ## 3. Deliverables